 - Hold a Doctor of Veterinary Medicine degree (or equivalent) from an institution that is listed by the American Veterinary Medical Association (AVMA).
 (While a Ph.D. degree is not required, all recent SERCA awardees have had both the D.V.M./V.M.D. and Ph.D. degrees.
-A discussion with the Program Official is encouraged for those potential applicants without the Ph.D. but with a strong record of research accomplishment.) - Not have been previously designated as Principal Investigator (PI) on any research project supported by federal sources.
-Current and former PDs/PIs on NIH research project (R01), program project (P01), center grants (P40, P50, sub-projects of program project (P01), sub-projects of center grants (P40, P50, P51), other major individual career development awards (e.g., K01, K07, K08, K22, K23, K25, K76, K99/R00), or the equivalent are not eligible.
+A discussion with the Program Official is encouraged for those potential applicants without the Ph.D. but with a strong record of research accomplishment.) - Not have been previously designated as Principal Investigator (PI) on any research project supported by Federal sources.
+Current and former Program Directors (PDs)/PIs on NIH research project (R01), program project (P01), center grants (P40, P50), sub-projects of program project (P01), sub-projects of center grants (P40, P50, P51), other major individual career development awards (e.g., K01, K07, K08, K22, K23, K25, K76, K99/R00), or the equivalent are not eligible.
 Please note that this prohibition also includes PDs/PIs on R03, R21, R36 or SBIR/STTR R41, R42, R43, and R44 awards.
 Inclusion of the listed grant mechanisms is a SERCA-specific policy that may not pertain to other NIH K01 awards.
-Once an individual has obtained a SERCA, however, the awardee is permitted and actively encouraged to apply for additional research grants anytime during the tenure of their K award (see level of effort guidelines of the K Award Grants Policy Statement, section 12.3.6, for additional information).

-- Be nominated by an institution on the basis of his/her personal qualifications, interests, accomplishments, motivation, and potential for a research career.
+Once an individual has obtained a SERCA, however, the awardee is permitted and actively encouraged to apply for additional research grants any time during the tenure of their K award (see level of effort guidelines of the K Award Grants Policy Statement, section 12.3.6, for additional information). - Be nominated by an institution on the basis of his/her personal qualifications, interests, accomplishments, motivation, and potential for a research career.
 Evidence of the institution's commitment to the candidate's research development must be provided.
 It is not essential that the applicant institution commit itself to the eventual placement of the candidate on its permanent faculty, but it is expected that the institution will select candidates with excellent potential for such an appointment. - Receive appropriate mentoring throughout the duration of the program.
-Candidates must name a primary mentor, who together with the applicant is responsible for the planning, direction, and execution of the program.
+Candidates must name a primary mentor, who, together with the applicant, is responsible for the planning, direction, and execution of the program.
 The mentor(s) must be a recognized senior investigator(s) in the field of the proposed study, hold peer-reviewed research support, possess a permanent academic appointment at the parent institution, and be experienced in postdoctoral research training.
 The mentor should assist in the initial preparation of the SERCA application.
-Where feasible, women, minority individuals, and individuals with disabilities should be involved as mentors and serve as role models.

-Individuals from populations that are underrepresented in health-related sciences, women, and individuals with disabilities are encouraged to apply (see NIH NOT-OD-20-031).
-At the time of award, candidates must be citizens or non-citizen nationals of the United States or have been lawfully admitted to the United States for permanent residence (i.e., in possession of a currently valid Alien Registration Receipt Card I-551 or other legal verification of such status).
-Non-citizen nationals are usually those born in possessions of the United States (e.g., American Samoa, Guam, Federated State of Micronesia).
+At the time of award, candidates must be citizens or non-citizen nationals of the United States or have been lawfully admitted to the United States for permanent residence (i.e., in possession of a currently valid Alien Registration Receipt Card I-551, or other legal verification of such status).
+Non-citizen nationals are usually those born in possessions of the United States (e.g., American Samoa, Guam, Federated State of

+Micronesia).
 Individuals in the United States on temporary or student visas are not eligible.